slausmeister/AutoHDR/readme.md

 # Evaluating Data Augmentations
 For evaluation we iterate over every possible augmentation method and select hyperparameters such that the amount of data is increased by factor eight.
 This value is chosen since it is the maximal factor using flipping and rotation and we want to obtain comparable results.
-Each augementation method is combined with either no label smoothing, moving average or gaussian smoothing.
-Overall we obtain 21 possible combinations of label smoothing and data augmention.
+Each augmentation method is combined with either no label smoothing, moving average or gaussian smoothing.
+Overall we obtain 21 possible combinations of label smoothing and data augmentation.
 For each of them the model is trained 30 times and we save the mean of all losses after each epoch.

-## General observations
+![](/assets/compare_aug_losses.png)

+Fig 8: Comparison average epoch validation losses of different augmentations.
+See [stani-stein.com/AutoHDR](https://www.stani-stein.com/AutoHDR/#evaluating-data-augmentations) for an interactive version of the plot.

 What immediately catches the eye, is that data augmentation in principle has a positive impact on the model's performance.

 Sobering, however is the impact of label smoothing.
 Without data augmentation it even seems to have a negative effect.
 At least on augmented data the models that are trained on smoothed data perform better than the ones with untreated labels.
-This suggests the assumption that having a certain amount of training data available is neccessary for label smoothing to work.
-But this question is up to another evaluation since we are focusing on small datasets.
+This suggests the assumption that having a certain amount of training data available is necessary for label smoothing to work.
+But this question is up to another evaluation since the observed effect is not pronounced.

-![](/assets/compare_aug_losses.png)

-Fig 8: Comparison average epoch validation losses of different augmentations.
-We see that the augmentations perform similar and all significantly better then without augmentation.
-See [stani-stein.com/AutoHDR](https://www.stani-stein.com/AutoHDR/#evaluating-data-augmentations) for an interactive version of the plot.

-## Comparing Augmentations
-TODO
+# Conclusion

 # References
 [Chen et al., 2020] Chen, Pengguang, et al. "Gridmask data augmentation." arXiv preprint arXiv:2001.04086 (2020).